mariapaz/learnings/README.md

 How would you structure your CSS to make it “mobile-first”?
 Start with the small device properties, add media-queries for tablet, and large

 ## Javascript
-Why should we avoid using
+Why should we avoid using var to define variables?
-var
-to define variables?
+Because the scope is more complex than let and const, and they can be type re-assigned.

 How might you make a long, complex chunk of code easier to read?
+Adding comments of what the code is doing there.

 What is a “callback”?
+It's a function passed as an argument to another function.

 ## Array methods
-How would you use
-array.map()
-to create a new array with transformed values?
+How would you use array.map() to create a new array with transformed values?
-How would you use
-array.filter()
+array.map(element) => { /* transform */ }
-to create a new array with certain values removed?
+How would you use array.filter() to create a new array with certain values removed?

-How would you use
-array.find()
-to get a single value from an array?
+How would you use array.find() to get a single value from an array?

 ## Promises & fetch
 What is a promise?
 How do promises help manage asynchronous code?